Manta-Network/Manta/pallets/tx-limit/README.md

-Simple pallet to pause further executom of any extrinsic in the runtime.
-Provide pallet name and extrinsic name required to be paused.
-Use the name of the extrinsics as they are declared in the source code.
+Simple pallet to limit transfer amount of specify asset.
+Current support:

+- maximum limitation on `to_private` call of `pallet_manta_pay`.

 License: GPL-3.0